sueda-gl/S-TASSEL/README.md

 S-TASSEL is an economically principled multi-tier market simulation that implements a self-equalizing loop to balance revenue maximization with fairness goals.

+## Live Demo

+Try the S-TASSEL simulation online: [https://s-stl-simulation.streamlit.app](https://s-stl-simulation.streamlit.app)

-## Running the Project
+## Running the Project Locally

-### Option 1: Docker (Recommended)

-The simplest way to run S-TASSEL is using Docker, which handles all dependencies automatically:
+The recommended way to run S-TASSEL locally is using Docker, which handles all dependencies automatically:

 ```bash
 # Build the Docker image